The Book - The Last Ring Home

 The Last Ring Home

-The Last Ring Home, which came out in November 2016 and is now available in hardcover, eBook Kindle) and Audiobook (on Audible, with the author as narrator along with Erin deWard), won the Book Excellence Award 2018.
+The Last Ring Home, which came out in November 2016 and is now available in hardcover, eBook (Kindle) and Audiobook (on Audible, with the author as narrator along with Erin deWard), won the Book Excellence Award 2018.
 Competing against hundreds of entries from around the world, The Last Ring Home was selected for its high quality writing, design and market appeal.
 After the book (and film) was mentioned by Christiane Amanpour (PBS), the book snuck into the top 30,000 sellers on Amazon for a couple of days!
 You can find the full list of winners here.
 Below you'll find how to buy your copy of the book.

 THEY SAID IT...